-Theis our winter 2018 pick for the "Best Dual Extruder 3D Printer".
+Theis our Spring 2019 pick for the "Best Dual Extruder 3D Printer".
 Check out our Ultimaker S5 review to find out why it is an excellent multi-material machine for small businesses.

 Founded in 2011, the Dutch 3D printer manufacturer Ultimaker has solidified itself as a pioneer in the open source 3D printing community.
 With a highly praised range of professional-grade 3D printers and one of the most popular 3D printing slicers in Cura, there’s no doubt that Ultimaker is one of the most influential players in the desktop 3D printing market.

 In 2016, the company released the Ultimaker 3, a groundbreaking dual extrusion 3D printer that many still consider as the best professional machine that money can buy.
 Back in April, during the manufacturing technology trade show Hannover Messe 2018, Ultimaker unveiled the new Ultimaker S5 3D printer, a bigger and better model that would replace the beloved Ultimaker 3.